 The use of visual hierarchy can help you give design elements more weight, but the more "most important" elements you choose, the more difficult it will be to make your design flawless.
 Start simply and concentrate on the one element that is most crucial to the success of your design.
 Develop your design over multiple iterations.

 A PDF Comparison Tool can help you track changes across versions.
-With a creative collaboration tool, you can also collaborate with others easily as you develop the design.
+With a Workflow management software & with easy brand asset management you can also collaborate with others easily as you develop the design.